Distributed Deep Convolutional Neural Networks for the Internet-of-Things: Problem Formulation

-When the processing path of the CNNs depends on the information content, such as in Ga\-te-Clas\-si\-fi\-ca\-tion CNNs \cite{disabato2018reducing}, the decision about the input is made as soon as enough confidence about the classification is achieved (hence skipping the execution of the remaining layers).
-To achieve this goal, such networks are endowed with intermediate exit points, called \textit{Ga\-te-Clas\-si\-fi\-ca\-tion layers}, which create multiple paths within the CNNs each of which is characterized by a probability of being traversed.
-More formally, given a $M_u$-layer Ga\-te-Clas\-si\-fi\-ca\-tion CNN, let $p_{u,j} \in [0,1]$ be the probability that the $j$-th layer of the $u$-th CNN processes the input image and let $g_{u,j} \in [0,1]$, for each $u \in \mathbb{N}_C$ and $j \in \{1,\ldots,M_u\}$, be the probability that the computation ends at layer $j$ of the $u$-th CNN going directly to $f$ computed as
+When the processing path of a CNN depends on the information content, such as in Adaptive~\cite{bolukbasi2017adaptive} or Ga\-te-Clas\-si\-fi\-ca\-tion CNNs~\cite{disabato2018reducing}, classification completes as soon as enough confidence is achieved (the execution of the remaining layers is aborted).
+To achieve this goal, Early-Exit CNNs (EX-CNNs) are endowed with intermediate exit points, creating multiple paths within the CNNs each of which is characterized by a probability of being traversed.
+More formally, given a $M_u$-layer EX-CNN, let $p_{u,j} \in [0,1]$ be the probability that the $j$-th layer of the $u$-th CNN processes the input image\footnote{The probabilities $p_{u,j}$s can be estimated during CNN learning.} and let $g_{u,j} \in [0,1]$, for each $u \in \mathbb{N}_C$ and $j \in \{1,\ldots,M_u\}$, be the probability that the computation ends at layer $j$ of the $u$-th CNN is